stevemchenry/CourseProject/README.md

 Group name: SteveMcHenry

 ## Deliverables
+This page provides the location of each of the project deliverables.

 ### Proposal
 The project proposal is located in the root of the repository as `Proposal.pdf`.